• Skip to primary navigation

 Instructions

-• Pour the batter into the prepared pan, and bake the loaf cake on the middle rack until a cake tester inserted into the centre of the cake comes out clean.
-It takes 60–70 minutes.
+• Bake the cake until the edges pull away from the sides and a cake tester inserted into the middle of the cake comes out clean.
+This takes about 45 minutes.

 Nutrition